-In Washington, a court could order one or both parents to support a child (or children).
-Usually, however, it’s the non-custodial parent – the parent who spends less than half of the time with the child (or children) – who actually pays support.
-The custodial parent – the parent who has the most time with the child – remains responsible for child support too, but in most cases the law assumes that this parent spends the required amount of support directly on the child.
+In Washington, a court could order one or both parents to pay child support.
+Your Washington child support award will depend on your custody arrangement and each parent’s income.
+Typically, the noncustodial parent (parent who spends less than 50 percent of the time with the child) pays child support.
+The custodial parent (parent who lives with the child) is responsible for child support too, but Washington child support laws assume that the custodial parent spends money directly on the child.

-You can estimate your share of support by using the state’s worksheets and child support schedule (sometimes called the child support economic table).
-The schedule shows how much the basic amount of child support should be based on the combined income of both parents, the number of children, and the children’s ages.
+You can estimate your share of support by using the Washington child support calculator.
+The child support schedule is based on Washington’s state child support guidelines.
+You can determine your child support obligation based on the parents’ combined income, the number of children, and the children’s ages.

 In addition to the basic support shown by the schedule, however, parents must also cover additional expenses.
 Both parents must share childcare and other costs, like those required for the child’s education or travel for visitation.
 Also, a court will order one or both parents to cover the child’s medical care.
 This could mean everything from providing dental insurance to reimbursement for prescriptions.

-While parents may agree to pay more that what the schedule proposes, they can’t pay less.
-In any event, a court must approve the final amount.
-Depending on each parent’s needs and the best interest of the child, a court could adjust the payments up or down.
+While parents may agree to pay more than the Washington child support guideline amount, they can’t pay less unless a court finds that it’s in the child’s best interests.
+In any event, a judge must approve the final child support amount.
+Depending on each parent’s needs and the best interests of the child, a court could adjust support payments up or down.

-To use the schedule, the first thing you need to know is the gross and net incomes of both parents.
-Gross income is all income from all sources.
-This includes your salary, wages, bonuses, and commissions from your job, but also any pension or severance pay.
-It is also money that comes from any dividends, interest, or a trust, among other things.
-If you are unemployed, chances are you still have income for child support purposes in the form of social security, workers’ compensation, unemployment or disability benefits.
-Income could also come from veteran’s benefits.
+To estimate child support using the Washington child support schedule, you’ll need to know the gross and net incomes of both parents.
+A parent’s gross income is money received from all sources.
+Gross income includes your salary, wages, bonuses, commissions, pension, severance, or military pay.
+It is also money received from dividends, interest, royalties, or a trust.
+Even an unemployed parent may have income for child support purposes if he or she receives social security payments, workers’ compensation, unemployment, or disability benefits.
+Income can also come from veteran’s benefits.

-Even the deadbeat parent who tries to avoid responsibility for child support by not working will be held accountable for a share of the combined income.
-A court has the authority to impute (attribute) income to a parent who is voluntarily unemployed or underemployed based upon that parent's work history, education, health, and age, among other factors.
+Parents can’t shirk their responsibility to pay child support.
+A deadbeat parent who tries to avoid responsibility for child support by not working will be held accountable for a share of the combined income.
+A court has the authority to impute—or assign—income to a parent who is voluntarily unemployed or underemployed based upon that parent's work history, education, health, and age, among other factors.

-There are a few benefits that you can leave out of gross income like gifts, prizes, food stamps, and spousal support received from another relationship.
-If either parent married someone else, then exclude that other spouse’s income, too.
+There are a few benefits that you can leave out of gross income calculations, like gifts, prizes, food stamps, and alimony received from another relationship.
+If either parent married someone else, the new spouse’s income should be excluded.

-Once you have both parents’ gross income, you make deductions to determine the net income for each.
+Once you have both parents’ gross incomes, you make deductions to determine the net income for each.
 Net income is gross income minus state and federal income taxes, FICA taxes, and court-ordered maintenance (like spousal support or child support from another case) already paid.
-You can also deduct some retirement and pension contributions, dues, and business expenses.
-For a complete list of these deductions, see the Revised Code of Washington 26.19.071 and the Washington Courts Schedule and Worksheets.
+You can also deduct certain retirement and pension contributions, dues, and business expenses from a parent’s gross income.
+For a complete list of these deductions, see the Wash.
+Rev. Code § 26-19-071 (2020) and the Washington Courts Schedule and Worksheets.

-You can click on this link to access Washington's Child Support Schedule.
-You use the combined net income of both parents (in other words, add your net income to the other parent’s net income) to determine the total amount of child support due.
-This total amount is then divided between the parents in the same proportion as what they contribute individually to the combined income.
+You can access Washington's Child Support Schedule on the state legislature’s website.
+To calculate child support, use the combined net income of both parents (in other words, add your net income to the other parent’s net income) to determine the total amount of child support due.
+This total amount is then divided between the parents in the same proportion as their individual contributions to the combined income.